Canadian Cities and Climate Change

 Over 80 percent of Canadians live in cities and towns.
 The dense concentration of people, government, business, infrastructure, and economic resources in urban areas makes them uniquely vulnerable to the growing risks of a warming world.
 This same density also makes cities a powerful source of resilience and resourcefulness when it comes to taking action on climate change.

 And cities really do have to get prepared.
 Climate change presents city planners and dwellers with many risks and challenges.
-Gord Perks is a Toronto city counsellor who has spent decades working on urban environmental issues.
+Gord Perks is a Toronto city councillor who has spent decades working on urban environmental issues.
 He notes that “all of our infrastructure is built for the wrong climate” and that most cities are “at the beginning stages” of figuring out how to best take action on climate change.

 Fortunately, rising to the climate change challenge is also an opportunity to improve the health, safety, and quality of urban life.
 Johnston argues that building green economies and reducing greenhouse gas emissions has huge benefits for city life.
 “By doing these things,” he says, “you create these amazing urban environments that people want to be in, that people want to move their businesses to.
 It’s dynamic and exciting and interesting.”